ShivamBansal07/college-books/README.md

 # College Books

 Books recommended for college by SRM for semester 1.
-Downloaded from https://z-lib.org (requires a mask or vpn).
+Downloaded from https://z-lib.org .
 For requesting more books added here, open an issue ☆☆☆

 ### Math